-This information has been audited by BBD, LLP, an independent registered public accounting firm, whose report, along with the Fund's financial statements, are included in the annual report dated March 31, 2019, which is available upon request.
+The information for the fiscal year ended March 31, 2024 has been audited by Cohen & Company, Ltd., the Fund's independent registered public accounting firm, whose report, along with the Fund's financial statements, are included in the annual report dated March 31, 2024, which is available upon request.
+Fiscal years prior to 2023 were audited by the Fund's prior independent registered public accounting firm.